Effective Date: November 29, 2011

 (b) Require Agency written approval to formally close the meeting to the public, in accordance with FACA, the Government in the Sunshine Act, and other implementing regulations.

-(5) Consult the Office of the General Counsel to determine the need to amend or issue regulations.
+(5) Consulting the Office of the General Counsel to determine the need to amend or issue regulations.

-(6) Ensure that regulations under their authority do not replicate existing internal or external requirements.
+(6) Ensuring that regulations under their authority do not replicate existing internal or external requirements.
 However, cross referencing may be used to cite existing requirements.

-(8) Respond to public comments on regulations under their authority by submitting those responses to the FR Liaison Officer for posting in the FDMS.
+(8) Responding to public comments on regulations under their authority by submitting those responses to the FR Liaison Officer for posting in the FDMS.

-(9) Ensure that material is properly prepared, coordinated, and editorially correct, with emphasis on brevity and clarity.
+(9) Ensuring that material is properly prepared, coordinated, and editorially correct, with emphasis on brevity and clarity.

-q.
-NASA Center Directors, or their designee proposing notices, shall:

-(1) Ensure that all notices under their authority comply with the provisions of this NPD.

-(2) Coordinate all notices under their authority with their respective Office of the Chief Counsel for concurrence, the Headquarters (HQ) Office of the General Counsel for concurrence, the HQ Office of the Associate Administrator for approval, and the FR Liaison Officer for review prior to e-mailing digitally signed notices for publications.

 r.
+NASA Center Directors, or their designee proposing notices, are responsible for:

+(1) Ensuring that all notices under their authority comply with the provisions of this NPD.

+(2) Coordinating all notices under their authority with their respective Office of the Chief Counsel for concurrence, the Headquarters (HQ) Office of the General Counsel for concurrence, the HQ Office of the Associate Administrator for approval, and the FR Liaison Officer for review.

-The Inspector General, in accordance with the Inspector General Act, shall review all regulations prior to publication in the FR.
+s.
+The Inspector General, in accordance with the Inspector General Act, reviews all regulations prior to publication in the FR.
 Notices signed by the Inspector General will be reviewed by legal counsel to the Inspector General and processed through the NASA FR Liaison Officer for publication.

-The OICMS shall verify compliance with this directive by reviewing each NASA notice, regulation, and unified agenda input to confirm that requirements are met and corrective actions are completed through the use of checklists.
+The Mission Support Directorate will verify compliance with this directive by reviewing each NASA notice, regulation, and unified agenda input to confirm that requirements are met and corrective actions are completed in accordance with EO 12866, and the FRDDH.

 NPD 1400.2D, Publishing NASA Documents in the Federal Register and Responding to Regulatory Actions, dated July 21, 2008.